 "To be at one with yourself, you must purify yourself before you play the game.
 It gives you the power to believe that you can beat your opponent.
 You must also know how to acknowledge a worthy opponent and show that respect is there.
 You never give up, keep trying and give the game every respect.
 The winners always shake the hands of their opponents, a gesture of good faith and sportsmanship," said Wapass.

 "Nobody likes to be defeated but you can't carry a lot of bad feelings or take it to the heart.
-When people leave after a weekend of playing, even after defeat, they don't evn remember.
+When people leave after a weekend of playing, even after defeat, they don't even remember.
 They go with good memories of playing the game.
 That is the healing property.
 There are a lot of lessons to be learned from the game itself.
-A certain amount of respect goes along with being the victor, because 'they' feel that you know something they don't, or that you are very strong minded and spiritual," said Wapass.
+A certain amount of respect goes along with being the victor, because they feel that you know something they don't, or that you are very strong minded and spiritual," said Wapass.